hyperledger-labs/splice/.github/ISSUE_TEMPLATE/hard-migration---disaster-recovery.md

 - [ ] get the dumps with `cncluster take_disaster_recovery_dumps`
 - [ ] copy the dumps into our PVCs with `cncluster copy_disaster_recovery_dumps`
 - [ ] merge PR to migrate to higher migration ID
+  - [ ] (later) forward-port to branches that may serve as potential future release sources
 - [ ] check: domain is healthy

 ### Cleanup

 - [ ] unset `synchronizerMigration.active.migratingFrom` on the release branch so that future redeploys don't attempt to migrate
+  - [ ] (later) forward-port to branches that may serve as potential future release sources
-- [ ] patch periodic CI jobs
+- [ ] update `migration_id` & make any other needed changes in periodic CI jobs on release branch
+  - [ ] (later) forward-port to branches that may serve as potential future release sources
-- [ ] trigger periodic CI jobs manually once to make sure the patches worked
+- [ ] trigger periodic CI jobs manually once to make sure the updates worked
-- [ ] re-enable periodic CI jobs
+- [ ] re-enable periodic CI jobs on `main`
-- [ ] make sure that the versions and migration IDs from the release branch are forward ported to the main branch
+- [ ] recheck above forward-port items (e.g. versions, migration IDs)
 - [ ] take down old synchronizer nodes (once we're allowed to based on agreement with other SVs)

 ### Follow-up